By: Jen Russon

 “I settled in Tamarac due to its upbeat, positive community and relaxed lifestyle.
 Not a day goes by without me thinking how lucky I am to live in such a fantastic little corner of Florida,” Maesk said, adding that he and his husband, Noel Serra, a professional photographer, will mark their tenth anniversary this December.

-“I will bring my proven track record of business success to the citizens of Tamarac,” Maesk said, citing that one of his key goals is to reign in spending of city officials.
+“I will bring my proven track record of business success to the citizens of Tamarac,” Maesk said, citing that one of his key goals is to reign in the spending of city officials.

 “$80,000 was budgeted for the city commissioners and mayor for trips and seminars in 2017.
 That is outrageous, and I will work tirelessly to eliminate wasteful spending such as this.”